 Proposed Modifications to Preliminary Proposal shown in Aqua highlight (the baseline is the existing radio regulatory text).
 Most redline changes are coming from CPM Method B Option B3 with some modifications on top of those)

+Source: GT-CMR23-2022-40-058

+Support:

+USA

 Agenda Item 1.8: to consider, on the basis of ITU R studies in accordance with Resolution 171 (WRC 19), appropriate regulatory actions, with a view to reviewing and, if necessary, revising Resolution 155 (Rev.WRC-19) and No. 5.484B to accommodate the use of fixed-satellite service (FSS) networks by control and non-payload communications of unmanned aircraft systems;

 Background: Agenda item 1.8 was established to revise Resolution 155 (Rev.WRC-19).
 This resolution was initially adopted by WRC-15 on the use of geostationary-satellite networks in the fixed-satellite service in certain frequency bands for the control and non-payload communications (CNPC) of unmanned aircraft systems (UAS).
 Report ITU-R M.2171 identifies the spectrum requirements for unmanned aircraft (UA) command and non-payload communication (CNPC) that would be needed to support flight through non-segregated airspace.